-Milan: …A year.
+Milan: … a year.

 Jim: I mean, you can see these, uh, life, uh, issues playing out.
-You can apply these brilliant insights that you have discovered through reading God’s word and applying what you’ve learned in counseling to help couples do a better job, particularly in their physical intimacy.
+You can apply these brilliant insights that you have discovered through reading God’s Word and applying what you’ve learned in counseling, to help couples do a better job, particularly in their physical intimacy.
 But, uh, we’ve talked about these love styles.
-Let’s for the new listeners that didn’t hear us yesterday let’s pick it up for them and quickly define those love styles again.
-How they apply to physical intimacy and then we’ll get in more to your story.
+Let’s, for the new listeners that didn’t hear us yesterday, let’s pick it up, uh, for them and quickly define those love styles again, how they apply to physical intimacy and then we’ll get in more to your story.
 So, who can take a run at the love styles?

-Jim: Kind of a obligation, maybe?
+Jim: Kinda a obligation maybe?

-Kay: …Uh, women because they – you know, they’re not really taught to see the whole person.
+Kay: … uh, women because they, you know, they’re not really taught to see the whole person.